12 Best PKM Apps for Note-Taking in 2025

 If you're hunting for a similar tool to Obsidian, whiteboards as part of the experience, and a powerful way to connect up notes, then this is an interesting option.
 Logseq also has flashcards, which don't work as well as RemNote, but it does offer an additional thing that Obsidian does not have natively.

-Reflect Notes is a note-taking app that focuses on handling notes and tasks and organizing your upcoming meetings from Google Calendar as notes for agendas and more.
+Reflect Notes is a note-taking app that handles notes and tasks and organizes your upcoming meetings from Google Calendar as notes for agendas and more.
 It is also focused on secure note-taking with E2E encryption.

 Reflect Notes integrates artificial intelligence to streamline the management of notes, meeting notes, and ideas, making it a smart companion for those seeking efficiency.

 Its user-friendly design makes the integration of AI into everyday knowledge management seamless and approachable.
-The AI's ability to provide smart summaries and insights is a game-changer, offering users the ability to save time while enhancing the overall productivity of their knowledge management efforts.
+The AI's ability to provide smart summaries and insights is a game-changer, allowing users to save time while enhancing the overall productivity of their knowledge management efforts.

 It balances both worlds very well by having a canvas mode that allows you to add ideas by dragging them together much like apps like Miro and Milanote.
 Hetpabase even has some project management abilities like Kanban views which people will like if they want more structured ways to manage all their knowledge base.
 It makes for a different, yet great PKM for visual thinkers and those who like open-plan ways of bringing ideas together.